teamlumos/terraform-provider-lumos/docs/data-sources/app_store_app.md

 ### Read-Only

 - `allow_multiple_permission_selection` (Boolean) Whether the app is configured to allow multiple permissions to be requested at a time.
+This field will be removed in subsequent API versions.
 - `app_class_id` (String) The ID of the service associated with this app.
 - `id` (String) The ID of this app.
 - `instance_id` (String) The ID of the instance associated with this app.